wp-plugins/flickr-eyecandy/Readme.txt

 No, I haven't built that capability into this simple plugin, just yet.
 Let me know if you have strong requirements in this area.

+= Does the plugin use caching? =

+Yes, the plugin will cache results for each search term.
+The responses from Flickr can be 15-20k.
+The response won't change from one page view to the next, so caching makes sense.

+The search response cache is keyed on the search term.
+If your picture term is "pizza|beer", there will be two distinct cache files maintained.

+You can configure the lifetime of items in the cache, via the configuration panels in the wordpress backend.

 == Screenshots ==

 1. This shows the rendering of the Widget in the sidebar of a WP blog.
-2. This shows how to Activate gplus in the Plugins menu in the WP Admin backend
+2. This shows how to Activate the plugin in the Plugins menu in the WP Admin backend
-3. Configuring the settings for the gplus widget in the WP Admin backend.
+3. Configuring the settings for the flickr_eyecandy widget in the WP Admin backend.

 == Changelog ==

+= 2012.06.03 =
+* implement caching of the search results
+* a fix for the readme.

 = 2012.5.18 =
 * initial release

 == Dependencies ==

-This plugin depends on and uses the published Flickr REST API.
+- This plugin depends on and uses the published Flickr REST API.
-It also relies on and uses the Curl library within PHP.
+- It also relies on and uses the Curl library within PHP.
+- It makes outbound http connections from the Wordpress/PHP server.
+Most hosters allow this, so it won't be a problem.

 == Thanks ==